Home

 • Temporary Support: Temporary support is granted to the lower-earning spouse during the duration of the divorce process.
 It is often determined via the general formula outlined above and continues until the divorce is finalized.
 A judge can decide to end it prior to the finalization of the divorce for their own reasons.

 • Rehabilitative Support: Rehabilitative support, or long-term support, is only supposed to last as long as it takes for the lower-earning spouse to do what they need to do to find steady employment and become self-sufficient.
 A judge can monitor the lower-earning spouse’s progress in seeking a job, enforce a gradual step-down of payments, and end support entirely if they deem it necessary.
+Be sure to hire an alimony lawyer to fully understand expectations during divorce.

 FAQs